stefanledin/responsify-wp/README.txt

 4.

 == Changelog ==
+= 1.9.1 =
+* Bugfix for the custom media query interface in Safari.
+* The ability to deselect the full image size is back.
+(Accidentally removed in RWP 1.9)
+* Minor improvements.

 = 1.9.0 =
 * Introducing a brand new user interface for managing custom media queries for the images.
 * New filter: rwp_edit_generated_element.
 It allows you to make changes to the generated element before it's inserted into the content.